US-China trade war: Huawei's loss is Samsung's gain | DW | 21.05.2019

 Experts say President Trump may have blacklisted Huawei to squeeze trade concessions from China in the ongoing spat between the world's largest economies.

 "I think that the USA has no particular desire to put Huawei out of business," Windsor said.
-"But it does want to have what it considers to be a fair trade deal with China and companies that are dependent on USA technology are a simple way to gain bargaining leverage."
+"But it does want to have what it considers to be a fair trade deal with China and companies that are dependent on USA technology."

 Security and regulatory troubles on both sides of the Atlantic threaten the future of China’s ZTE and Huawei.
 But to what extent are the recent disputes linked to Trump's attempts to rein in Beijing's economic ambitions?
 (19.04.2018)